-If you can’t find Gruyere cheese or if it’s too pricey for your budget, you can substitute with any of these high alpine cow’s milk cheeses.
+If you can’t find Gruyere cheese or if it’s too pricey for your budget, you can substitute it with any of these high alpine cow’s milk cheeses.

 Making your own croutons is another must for a proper onion soup!
 A baguette goes a long way!
 Serve the extra croutons alongside the soup for extra dipping!
 Ps… I make these croutons for everything.
 I love them with cheese and salami for a snack!

 Ovenproof soup bowls are generally stoneware and are marked “ovenproof”.
-When in doubt, don’t put in oven otherwise you will have a big mess on your hands!
+When in doubt, don’t put it in the oven otherwise you will have a big mess on your hands!
 So maybe you are wondering what ovenproof soup bowls look like.
 Here is a link to Amazon to check them out.

 If you don’t have or don’t want to buy ovenproof bowls, don’t fret!
 You can still make the French Chicken Onion Soup!
-Once you have made your croutons, top them with cheese, place on a cookie sheet and pop them under the broiler.
+Once you have made your croutons, top them with cheese, place them on a cookie sheet, and pop them under the broiler.
 Now you can put some cheesy croutons right on top of your soup!
 Cheesy croutons are just yummy anyway!

 Finally, when you are ready to eat this soup, you may ask yourself, “Do I have too”?
 “It’s too pretty to eat”!
 It’s too good not to eat it!